picsoung/blogposts/hacking_apitools_api.md

 }
 ```

-That's just an overview of what we've used from APItools' API in our hack.
-You can do much more if you are not constraint by time.
-Imagine being able to push your middleware dedicated to your API to your users, in few clicks.
+That's just an overview of how we used APItools' API in our hack.
+You could do much more without the time constraint of a hackathon.
+Imagine being able to push your middleware modules, dedicated to your API or to your users, in just few clicks.

 You can find some hints for other API methods looking at the code on [Github](https://github.com/APItools/monitor/blob/master/lua/apps/api.lua).

 Can't wait to see what you are going to build with it :)

 Happy hacking!